tonebase/tonebase-interviews-fs-fe/README.md

 I didn't choose to use React - it's part of the Thinkful curriculum where I learned full stack web development.
 I don’t have experience with any other frameworks so I can't compare, but I have been enjoying writing functional components with hooks.
 It's just quicker and simpler to write than class components.

-This probably isn't so much a problem with React, but with frameworks in general, but there is a lot of boilerplate.
+This probably isn't so much a problem with React, but with frameworks in general, but there is a lot of extra code, obviously necesssary.
 React is great for larger projects, especially where you can re-use components but in the small-scale projects I've been working on to learn three.js, I've been writing in raw html and js.
-With all of the extra code out of the way, it's easier to pinpoint where issues are and more quickly get an understanding of the entire project.
-Personally, I've also had some trouble finding good learning resources for three.js online, so I opted not to use React in case anyone interested in learning finds my three.js projects.
+With all of the extra code out of the way, it's easier to pinpoint where issues are and get an understanding of an entire project more quickly.
+Personally, I've also had some trouble finding good learning resources for three.js online, so I opted not to use React in case anyone interested in learning finds my three.js projects helpful.

 ### 2. Why do the component names in JSX start with capital letters?